Accessibility Tools

 Minimally Invasive Laparoscopic Surgery

-Cholecystectomy can be performed performed laparoscopically and robotically, which involves making several small incisions rather than one large incision to remove the gallbladder.
+Cholecystectomy can be performed laparoscopically and robotically, which involves making several small incisions rather than one large incision to remove the gallbladder.
 This technique also avoids the need to cut the muscles of the abdomen for access to the gallbladder.
 A laparoscope and tiny surgical instruments are inserted into these incisions to remove the gallbladder, which is taken out through one of the same incisions.
 With laparoscopic and robotic surgery, patients can return to work more quickly after surgery and have less pain and scarring as well.
 Most patients can return home the same day.

 While laparoscopic cholecystectomy is safe for most patients, there are certain risks associated with any surgical procedure.
 Some of these risks may include bleeding, infection, injury to the bile duct or injury to the intestines.
 These risks are considered rare, and can be reduced by choosing an experienced doctor to perform your surgery.